Chidiblaq/Bank-Loan-Report-Project/README.md

 # Bank Loan Report Dashboard
 Welcome to the Bank Loan Report Dashboard project!
 This repository contains the code and documentation for a comprehensive and user-friendly interface designed to access vital loan data.
 The dashboard serves as a one-stop solution for users seeking detailed insights into the loan portfolio, borrower profiles, and loan performance.
+This is the link to interact and navigate the [dashboard](https://app.powerbi.com/view?r=eyJrIjoiMGZjOGJmZmYtMzYwMC00MDhhLWJjODYtZDY3YTZjMGU2ODM4IiwidCI6ImQwZWYwYjU4LWQ0YTItNGJjZS1iMDFiLTQxZWQ0ZGMyZjU3ZSJ9)

 ### Table of Contents
 - Overview